I find a very serious and disturbing incongruity among most Jesus-believers when it comes to the subject of fire as taught in the Bible. Here’s why…

 Hellfire and Brimstone!

 With those thoughts in mind, let’s now think in terms of the fires of hell.
 The following statement will be seriously challenged by many of my readers and students.
 When pre-Jesus believers die, they are not sent to hell.
 Their spirits return to God and their bodies and souls are buried in the ground (or buried at sea, or cremated . . . whatever.)
 They do not go to hell immediately upon dying.
-Just as Jesus believers do not go to heaven when they die.
+Just as Jesus believers do not immediately go to heaven when they die.
 When all people die, their spirits return to God and their bodies and souls are buried in the ground to await their resurrection when they will be reunited with their spirits.

-The bodies and souls of Jesus believers will be reunited with their spirits when Jesus returns to earth.
+The bodies and souls of Jesus believers will be reunited with their spirits when Jesus returns to earth to establish his Kingdom.
 The bodies and souls of pre-Jesus believers are reunited with their spirits many years later.
 Then they are cast into a “place” called the lake of fire.
 They do not go to hell when they die, but they will be “awakened” from their “sleep” of death and cast into the lake of fire at the end of the ages and eons of time.
 The lake of fire at the end of the eons of time is what we mistakenly call hell.

 Generally, among Bible-believing orthodox Jesus believers there are two prevailing—mistaken—viewpoints of what the Bible teaches about the fires of hell.
 Reduced to their simplest points, the major view is that any person who does not receive Jesus as his or her personal Savior in this life is, at the time of physical death, immediately cast into the fires of hell, there to be punished by burning forever.
 The other view—held by fewer Jesus believers—is that any person who does not receive Jesus as his or her Savior in this life will ultimately be destroyed or annihilated in fires of hell that burn forever, i.e., the fires burn forever, but the people in them don’t; they are simply destroyed and cease to exist.